abdelzaki/notes/cpp/cpp_notes.md

 ### solid
 - single responsibility:
     - a function should do only one thing
-    - if a function has and in it is name means we war not obeying this rule
+    - if a function has a lot of information and in it is name means we war not obeying this rule

 - open closed:
     - open for extension closed for modification